johny1lahanta/DataMiningProject/README.md

-The evidence of Feasibility Test with Preliminary Results.
-Includes .ipynb file where both base and target models were trained and evaluted.
+The code for the Data Mining course project.
+Includes .ipynb files where 7 different models (AlexNet, ResNet, DenseNet, ViT, MobileNet, InceptionNet, EfficientNet) were trained and evaluted.
 Includes results figures in output cells.